 Ether is the native currency of the Ethereum network and it’s commonly abbreviated to ETH, which is its ticker symbol.

 You need ETH to pay for some of your interactions with the blockchain and to pay for the items you buy.
-You can buy it through OpenSea, either by depositing from an exchange like Coinbase or using your credit card; or directly in your wallet extension.
+You can buy it through OpenSea, either by depositing from an exchange like Coinbase or using your credit card, or you can buy it directly in your wallet extension.

 Let's learn more!

 Adding ETH through OpenSea

-Clicking it will prompt a pop-up window showing your wallet address.
+3. This will prompt a pop-up window showing your wallet address.
 Click Copy to copy your wallet address.

 Method 1: Deposit from an Exchange

-For most people it’s best to find the most reputable crypto exchange, like Coinbase or Binance, which will offer a way to buy crypto with cash.
+For most people, it’s best to find a crypto exchange, like Coinbase, which will offer a way to buy crypto with cash.

 Use the wallet address you copied to send crypto from your exchange.
-You can also consult the FAQ for each exchange below.
+You can also consult the FAQ below:

-Please note that these are third parties and we cannot make any guarantees about their service.
+Please note that we cannot make any guarantees about third-party services.

 An example of the "Deposit ETH" window.
-Please do not send ETH to the address above.
+Do not send ETH to the address above.

-Depending on your locality, you may be able to buy directly with a credit card.
+Depending on your locality, you may be able to buy directly with a credit or debit card.

 Buying with a credit card may incur additional fees, depending on which third-party provider you use.
 You may also not receive the entire crypto amount immediately.

 Adding ETH through your wallet

-Depending on your wallet provider, ETH may also be provided directly in your wallet.
+Depending on your wallet provider, you may have the option to purchase ETH directly in your wallet.

-Please see the instructions below on how to purchase ETH via MetaMask.
+Please see the instructions below on how to purchase ETH using MetaMask.

 Keep in mind, all transactions completed on the Ethereum blockchain will require gas fees.
-You will need enough ETH to complete your transaction on OpenSea, along with the gas fees associated with the transaction.
+You'll need enough ETH to complete your transaction on OpenSea, along with the gas fees associated with the transaction.